Morse foliations of codimension one on the sphere S^3: Existence of truncated Reeb components

 Let now $B,$ $B^{\prime}$ be two disjoint trivially foliated balls with spots and let $D,$ $D^{\prime}$ be two spots on $B,$ $B^{\prime}$ respectively.
 We will say that $B,$ $B^{\prime}$ \textit{can be added through the spots }$D,$ $D^{\prime},$ if there are leaves $c,$ $c^{\prime}$ of $\mathcal{F}_{|D},$ $\mathcal{F}_{|D^{\prime}}$ respectively such that: $c,$ $c^{\prime}$ belong on the same leaf $L$ of $\mathcal{F}$ and there exists an annulus $A\subset L$ with $\partial A=c\cup c^{\prime}.$ Otherwise, we will say that $B$ and $B^{\prime}$ cannot be added.

-In the case that $B,$ $B^{\prime}$ can be added through the spots $D,$ $D^{\prime}$ then, after performing a finite number of Morse modifications, a new trivially foliated ball $B_{0}$ is created and we will say that $B_{0} $\textit{\ contains both }$B$\textit{\ and }$B^{\prime}.$ Therefore, modulo Morse modifications, we deduce from Lemma \ref{adding solid pair of pants}, that there exists a maximum number of trivially foliated, completely expanded balls with spots, say $B_{1},...,B_{k},$ which are disjoint among them, i.e. $B_{i}\cap B_{j}=\varnothing$ for $i\neq j,$ and none of them can be added to another.
+In the case that $B,$ $B^{\prime}$ can be added through the spots $D,$ $D^{\prime}$ then, after performing a finite number of Morse modifications, a new trivially foliated ball $B_{0}$ is created and we will say that $B_{0} $\textit{\ contains both }$B$\textit{\ and }$B^{\prime}.$ Therefore, modulo Morse modifications, we deduce from Lemma \ref{adding solid pair of pants}, that there exists a maximum number of trivially foliated balls with spots, say $B_{1},...,B_{k},$ which are disjoint among them, i.e. $B_{i}\cap B_{j}=\varnothing$ for $i\neq j,$ and none of them can be added to another, in other words, for each $i,$ all the free spots of $B_{i}$ are essential.